Andi Sullivan: Club career

-Washington Spirit, 2018–present
+Washington Spirit

 On January 18, 2018, Sullivan was selected as the number one overall draft pick at the 2018 NWSL College Draft by the Washington Spirit.
 Sullivan appeared in every game for the Spirit, except for the last game of the season which she missed as she was completing in the Nordic Cup with U.S. U-23.
+Sullivan was named a finalist for NWSL Rookie of the Year, finishing second in voting behind winner Imani Dorsey.
+Sullivan returned to Washington for the 2019 NWSL season and was named team captain.
+On January 9, 2020, she re-signed with the Spirit.

-Sullivan was named a finalist for 2018 NWSL Rookie of the Year, she finished second in voting for the award behind winner, Imani Dorsey.
+At the beginning of the 2021 NWSL Season, Sullivan once again re-signed with Washington, inking a two-year deal.
+She went on to captain the Spirit to the club's first-ever NWSL Championship title in a 2–1 comeback victory over the Chicago Red Stars.
+Sullivan converted the match's equalizer in the 67th minute, firing a penalty kick past opposing goalkeeper Cassie Miller to draw the two teams level.
+On June 20, 2023, Sullivan and the Spirit agreed on a new three-year deal with a team option for 2026.

-She returned to Washington for the 2019 NWSL season and was named team captain.
+In April 2024, Sullivan reached 100 regular season NWSL appearances.
+She started in all of the Spirit's NWSL games until mid-October, where she suffered an injury during a match versus the Orlando Pride.
+The Washington Spirit later announced that Sullivan had torn her ACL and would be placed on the season-ending injury list, missing the rest of the regular season and playoffs.
+She had previously suffered an ACL tear 8 years earlier, in October 2017.

 International career

-Youth national teams
+Youth

 Sullivan has represented the United States on the senior national team as well as the under-15, under-17, under-20, and under-23 national teams.

 Sullivan competed for the United States at the 2012 CONCACAF Women's U-17 Championship in Guatemala where she helped the under-17 national team win gold.
 Despite being the youngest player on the under-20 national team roster at the 2014 CONCACAF Women's U-20 Championship, she co-captained the team to a 2014 FIFA U-20 Women's World Cup berth.

 On August 23, 2018, she was named to the United States U-23 team for the 2018 Nordic tournament.